 NMETH 600/MEBI 600 - Informatics Practicum/Internship - 6 credits A hands-on experience working within the field of informatics.
 This is a guided independent study for which you may work with faculty or a community member to gain experience or knowledge in an area of informatics.

-Timeline: 2 years from start of Fellowship to completion of all course work and project
+Timeline: up to 2 years from start of Fellowship to completion of all course work and project (for full-time students)

 Project: